-The Tri-County Commuter Rail system between Miami and West Palm Beach, which began operation in January 1989, provides a public transportation alternative to the Turnpike and I-95 in South Florida.
-To date, these services have not adversely affected System traffic and it is not anticipated they will affect it in the future.
+The Tri-County Commuter Rail system between Miami and West Palm Beach, which began operation in January 1989, provides a public transportation alternative to the Turnpike and I-95 in south Florida.
+To date, this service has not adversely affected System traffic and it is not anticipated to affect traffic in the future.

-In December 2009, the Florida Legislature approved SunRail, a 61-mile commuter rail system in Central Florida that will link DeLand and Poinciana.
+In December 2009, the Florida Legislature approved SunRail, a 61-mile commuter rail system in central Florida that will link DeLand and Poinciana.
+The section from DeBary in Volusia County to Sand Lake Road in Orange County opened in April 2014.
 The rail system is expected to have a minimal impact on System facilities.

-Additionally, Florida East Coast Industries, Inc. conducted a feasibility study to operate an intercity passenger rail service for business and leisure passengers.
-This rail project is a 240-mile service route that will run north-south from Miami to Cocoa, with new tracks that will connect to Orlando, and a possible future extension to Tampa and Jacksonville.
-The service between south Florida and Orlando may be operational as early as 2015.
-If this project is built, it will offer a new transportation choice but is not expected to have a material impact on the System.
+Additionally, a subsidiary of Florida East Coast Industries Inc. has commenced construction of an intercity passenger rail service for business and leisure passengers.
+This rail project is a 235-mile service route that will run north-south from Miami to Cocoa, with new tracks that will connect to Orlando, and a possible future extension to Tampa and Jacksonville.
+The service between Miami and Orlando may be operational as early as 2017.
+The project is not expected to have a material impact on the System.